 Tai Chi for Energy

-Beginning Tai Chi for Energy Class (Part 1)
+Beginning Tai Chi for Energy Class Part 2

 The Tai Chi for Energy form is a unique program that combines moves from both the Chen and Sun styles of tai chi.
 It is a great way to increase your balance, coordination and strength while learning about a different style of tai chi with close roots to the martial arts.

-In this class, you will learn Part 1 of the Tai Chi for Energy form.
+In this class, you will review the Part 1 moves as needed while learning Part 2 of the Tai Chi for Energy form.
 The majority of class time will be spent working on the Chen style moves in the form as the Sun style moves were learned in the Tai Chi for Arthritis and Fall Prevention form.
 All participants must be familiar with the complete Tai Chi for Arthritis and Fall Prevention form to be eligible for this class.
 Please contact the instructor at tcafp.dn@gmail.com if you have any questions on your eligibility.

 Location: Medinah Park District Connolly Center, 22W130 Thorndale Ave., Medinah, IL.